Supreme Court rulings explained: Capitol Riots, Chevron decision and more

 The court also loosened the restraints on city officials confronting homeless encampments, overturning a lower court that found it unconstitutional to penalize people for sleeping in public when they have nowhere else to stay.

-To help make sense of the new rulings, Paul Bender, a professor at ASU’s Sandra Day O’Connor College of Law joined Arizona Horizon.
+To help make sense of the new rulings, we were joined by Paul Bender, a professor at ASU’s Sandra Day O’Connor College of Law.

-The Supreme Court takes into account the homeless situation in the United States.
-However, there are some parts that are complicated and members don’t want to be involved.
+The Supreme Court takes into account the homeless situation in the U.S. However, there are some parts that are complicated, and members don’t want to be involved.

 Bender doesn’t believe in the idea of immunity for former President Donald Trump.